oceansize/obsidian-gym-log/README.md

 There is a basic example workout with two exercises included.

 There are three different views/pages:
-- Overview / a list of workouts that have been performed.
+- Overview / a list of workouts that has been performed.
 This includes a heatmap.
 - A workout view.
-Includes a list of remaining and performed exercies.
+Includes a list of remaining and performed exercise.
-  - Has en effort graph at the bottom
+  - Has an effort graph at the bottom
 - An exercise view that shows instructions and the last few times this exercise was performed.
-  - Has en effort/weight graph at the bottom
+  - Has an effort/weight graph at the bottom

 ## Usage instructions
 1. Open the "Workout list" note
 2. Press the "Add workout" button